 As you are measuring out your lentils, carefully pick through them.
 Lay them out and check for small lentil-sized pebbles that sometimes make it into the package.
 These little rocks can sneak into stews or soups and be an unwelcome surprise.

-Whether you are following a lentil recipe or substituting lentils for another ingredient, you may need to determine the quantity of dried lentils needed.
+Whether you are following a lentil recipe or substituting lentils for another ingredient, you may need to determine the number of dried lentils needed.
 A few equivalents will make this conversion simple.

 |1 cup||2 1/2 cups cooked|